urbandroid-team/dont-kill-my-app/_vendors/meizu.md

 ---
 name: Meizu
 layout: vendor
-explanation: "Meizu are one of the most troubled phones on the market.
-Chinese vendors tend to ignore Android best practices and implement very bizarre custom modifications which make background task nearly impossible to run."
+award: 5
+explanation: "
+Meizu is probably on par with Huawei and Xiaomi in their approach to background process limitations, but they get a better rank probably just because those devices are not that common on the market and thus donot cause such a pain to the developers as the before mentioned.
+"

 user_solution: "
-Please do:
+Adjust your settings:

-* **Device Settings > Advanced Settings > Battery manager > Power plan** set to Performance
+* **Device Settings > Advanced Settings > Battery manager > Power plan** set to **Performance**

-* **Device Settings > Advanced Settings > Battery Manager > Protected apps** – check [your app] as Protected
+* **Device Settings > Advanced Settings > Battery Manager > Protected apps** – check your app as **Protected**

-* Enable **Device Settings > Apps > [your app] > Battery > Power-intensive prompt** and **Keep running after screen off**..
+* Enable **Device Settings > Apps > your app > Battery > Power-intensive prompt** and **Keep running after screen off** "
-"
-developer_solution:
+developer_solution: "No known solution so far on developer end"

 ---